 Then open the Stroke Options (Ctrl + F10), set the cap to Round Cap and make sure Dashed Line is checked.
 Enter 4pt in the first box.

 Copy the line by clicking on it while holding down the Alt key (or Option if you are using a Mac).
 Then drag it under the first line.
-Hold down the Shift key while you move the line to align it to the first line.
+Hold down the Shift key while you move the line to align it with the first line.
 The first line will be your top row and the second line will the last row.

 Now we are going to use the Blend Tool (W) to make the rest of the rows.
 Double-click on the Blend Tool to open the options menu.
 Set the Spacing to Specified Steps and enter the number of rows you want.
 I want to have six rows, so I’m going to enter 4 because I already have 2 of them.